Skip the Plastic

 - Only use degradable or compostable liners in communal bins

-- Phasing out selling plastic products and replacing with non-plastic (and biodegradable) alternatives
+- Phasing out the sale of plastic products and replacing with non-plastic (and biodegradable) alternatives such as bamboo

-- Installed water bottle refill point in lounge
+- Installed a water bottle refill point in lounge

 - Ensure all plastic wrapping is returned to our linen company for recycling